cecid/hermes-docs/docs/source/application.rst

 Partnership for ebMS 2.0
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If the communication protocol with your business partner’s messaging gateway is ebMS, CPA (Collaboration Protocol Agreement) ID, Service and Action are used to uniquely identify a partnership.
+If the communication protocol with your business partner's messaging gateway is ebMS, CPA (Collaboration Protocol Agreement) ID, Service and Action are used to uniquely identify a partnership.
 Actually, these parameters are protocol parameters in ebMS protocol and their values appear in an ebMS message header.
 The meanings of these parameters for Send Partnership (the partnership for sending) and Receive Partnership (the partnership for receiving) are different:

 *	The values of CPA ID, Service and Action in Send Partnership are taken as the values in the ebMS header of the outgoing messages sent by the Send Partnership.
 *	The values of CPA ID, Service and Action in Receive Partnership are taken as filtering criteria.
 If Hermes 2 receives an ebMS message whose CPA ID, Service and Action values do not have a matching partnership, a negative acknowledgement will be sent back to the sender and no application can retrieve the message on the receiver side.